How Technical Writers Document APIs

 - Keep your tone consistent.
 If your introduction is friendly, don’t suddenly turn robotic in the error handling section.

-7. Include Code Samples
+7. Include Code Samples in API Documentation

 Want to win the hearts of developers?
 Give them working code samples.
 Think of it as giving them a recipe instead of just describing the dish.